 As his name suggests, Tub is fat, slow, and the butt of Kenny and Frank’s jokes.
-He is the story’s protagonist, but he has none of the heroism or charisma of a traditional leading character… (read full character analysis)
+He is the story’s protagonist, but he has none of the heroism or charisma of a traditional leading character… read analysis of Tub

 Bullying, cunning, and brutal, Kenny is the ringleader of the friend group, but he is a genuine friend to neither Frank nor Tub.
-He obviously dislikes Tub, whom he mocks mercilessly for being fat… (read full character analysis)
+He obviously dislikes Tub, whom he mocks mercilessly for being fat… read analysis of Kenny

 Described as “a thin man with lank hair,” the farmer owns the land on which Kenny, Frank, and Tub want to hunt.
-Although his dog whom he loves is too old and sick to… (read full character analysis)
+Although his dog whom he loves is too old and sick to… read analysis of Farmer

 A fifteen year-old babysitter with whom Frank is in love.
 Frank tells Tub that she “is something special,” and that she has “opened up whole worlds to me.”